SAG Strike: What Happens If Hollywood Actors Decide to Protest

 Zac Efron Flaunts His Toned Muscles on a Yacht in St. Tropez

-The Screen Actors Guild (SAG) and American Federation of Television and Radio Artists (AFTRA), which represent the majority of actors in film and television, are in negotiations with major Hollywood studios, who are being represented by the Alliance of Motion Picture and Television Producers (AMPTP), for a new contract agreement after the current deal expired June 30 at 11:59 p.m.
-Pacific time.
-On June 30, SAG-AFTRA and AMPTP agreed on an extension as they continue negotiations.
-The contract now expires July 12 at 11:59 p.m.
-Pacific time.
+Negotiations between the Screen Actors Guild (SAG) and American Federation of Television and Radio Artists (AFTRA), which represent the majority of actors in film and television, and major Hollywood studios, who are being represented by the Alliance of Motion Picture and Television Producers (AMPTP), fell through on Wednesday evening, July 12.

+Fran Drescher, the president of SAG-AFTRA, shared that the union was calling for a strike and would be voting at a National Board meeting later in the day.

+Should the actors strike, this will mark the first time that both actors and screenwriters have gone on strike at the same time since 1960.

+The negotiations began on June 7 and were extended in good faith on June 30.

-On June 24, SAG-AFTRA president Fran Drescher and national executive director/chief negotiator Duncan Crabtree-Ireland updated members of the union on ongoing talks with studios.
+On June 24, Drescher and national executive director/chief negotiator Duncan Crabtree-Ireland updated members of the union on ongoing talks with studios.
 Drescher shared in a video message that negotiations have been "extremely productive" and that "we're going to achieve a seminal deal."

 A few days later, more than 300 actors -- including Meryl Streep and Jennifer Lawrence -- signed a letter urging leaders not to compromise and writing "SAG-AFTRA members may be ready to make sacrifices that leadership is not."

-Note: This story was originally published on June 28, 2023 at 2:15 p.m.
-PT.
-It was last updated on July 13, 2023 at 6 a.m.
-ET.